Skip to content

 About Daniel

-Dan LaRocco is the head of U.S. liquidity at Northern Trust Asset Management.
-In this role he is responsible for the liquidity team, part of the global macro group within global fixed income, which manages cash strategies for retail and institutional clients.
+Dan LaRocco is the head of liquidity at Northern Trust Asset Management.
+In this role, he is responsible for the liquidity portfolio management team, part of global fixed income, which manages cash strategies for retail and institutional clients.
 He co-manages numerous liquidity funds.

 Previously at Northern Trust, he was director of money markets.
 Dan is a subject matter expert in the money market fund industry.
 He frequently engages with clients, regulators, and senior business leaders regarding financial markets and optimizing liquidity management strategies.